moses-lab/zero-shot-protein-segmentation/README.md

     b.
 Click on the 3 vertical dots directly to the right of the file name and select "Download"
     c.
 If the file does not appear immediately, click on the refresh button in the file folder sub menu (just below the "Files")
 Note: files generated in this colab session might be deleted from colab when the window is closed.
+Note: you can upload your own fasta sequences to colab in the session or through google drive